kmtong/logback-redis-appender/README.md

 * timeout: Redis connection timeout (default: 2000)
 * password: Redis connection password (default no password)
 * database: Redis database number (default 0)
+* mdc: Set to true if you want to log MDC properties (default false)
+* location: Set to true if you want to log the source file (default false)
+* callerStackIndex: As location is determined by call stack, if you use some log wrapper, the location will always be the wrapper instead.
+  Set it to 1 or higher to specify the particular call stack level (default 0)

 Example
 -------